 1. Share your contact information

 Display your full name, phone number, email address, location, and a link to your online professional profile at the top of the page.
-This information should be current and error-free so potential employers can easily reach out to you for an interview.
-If you happen to have a digital portfolio of your latest and greatest designs, include a link here as well.
+This information should be current and error-free so potential employers can easily contact you for an interview.
+If you have a digital portfolio of your latest and greatest designs, include a link here as well.

 Example